Breathe In, Breathe Out

 What brought you to Sri Lanka?

 It was actually Sunshinestories itself that made me decide to come to Sri Lanka.
 Before that, I hadn’t known much about Sri Lanka.
-I was actually visiting Cuba at the time when a friend of a friend sent me details about Sunshinestories looking for a yoga teacher.
+I was actually visiting Cuba at the time when a friend of a friend sent me details about Sunshinestories.
 After taking a look, I thought it’d be a great opportunity to experience a new culture and teach yoga.
-With some interviews underway, they asked if I could get there in two weeks and I said just gave them a heartfelt yes!
+They asked if I could get there in two weeks and I said just gave them a heartfelt yes!

 What were your first impressions of Sri Lanka?